 Textbook/Replacement of Lost or Damaged Materials

 Students are responsible for all materials received by them.
 Students will be charged for materials that are damaged or not returned to the library.
-This includes library materials, classroom novels, calculators, CD’S, Chromebooks, laptops, iPads and textbooks.
+This includes library materials, classroom novels, calculators, Chromebooks, laptops, iPads and textbooks.
 Students will be charged the replacement cost of the item, GST, and shipping charges.
-Students should check their books carefully for damage at the time the books are signed out of the library and report any incident to the librarian immediately.
+Students should check their books carefully for damage when they are signed out of the library and report any incident to the librarian immediately.

-The senior high school math curriculum requires that students have a graphing calculator in the ‘-1’ or ‘-2’ route.
-Students are required to purchase and maintain their own calculators.
+The senior high school math curriculum requires that students have a graphing calculator in the '-1' or '-2' route.
+Students are required to purchase and maintain their calculators.
 The TI83+ and the TI84 are the only calculators on which students will be given in-class instruction.
-All books will be handed in prior to the final exam being written.
+All books will be handed in before the final exam is written.

-All students are assigned a school locker after all current school fees and any outstanding school fees are paid.
+All students are assigned a school locker after all current and outstanding school fees are paid.
 Combination locks are provided free of charge by the school.
-Students cannot use their own locks.
-A replacement fee of $10.00 will be charged if locks are lost or damaged.
-Students are strongly advised to keep their locker secured.
+Students cannot use a personal lock.
+A replacement fee of $10.00 will be charged if the locks are lost or damaged.
+Students are strongly advised to keep their lockers secured.

-Students should also be aware that, when necessary, locker searches can be carried out without the consent of the student as per PWPSD policy.
+Students should also be aware that, when necessary, locker searches can be carried out without the student's consent as per PWPSD policy.

 Expectations Regarding Diligence in Pursuing Studies

-Senior high school course numbers usually indicate the grade level as well as the level of academic challenge.
+Senior high school course numbers usually indicate the grade level and the level of academic challenge.

 Student Responsibility for Checking Prerequisites

-The principal, counsellor and teachers normally check to ensure that students have the prerequisites for courses in which they are registered.
-It is, however, ultimately the student’s responsibility to make sure that he or she has the prerequisites for his or her courses and that his or her program will meet the requirements for a high school diploma and his or her future career needs.
+The principal, counsellor and teachers typically check to ensure that students have the prerequisites for courses in which they are registered.
+It is, however, ultimately the student's responsibility to ensure that they have the prerequisites for their courses and that their program will meet the requirements for a high school diploma and future career needs.
 If in doubt, the student should consult school personnel in good time so that changes can be made if necessary.

-Students have 10 days from the time they receive their semester final grades to appeal their marks.
+Students have 10 days from receiving their semester final grades to appeal their marks.
 Mark appeals must be made in writing to the principal.
-The mark will be reviewed by the principal and the teacher involved.
-The mark awarded as a result of the review may be higher or lower than the original grade and will be the mark sent to Alberta.
+The principal and the teacher involved will review the mark.
+The mark awarded due to the review may be higher or lower than the original grade and will be the mark sent to Alberta.

 Achievement and Diploma Exams

 All grade 9 students will write provincial achievement tests in Math, Science, Language Arts and Social Studies.
 Grade 9 students have regular classes during exam week in January.
 All grade 12 students are required to write diploma exams in English and Social Studies.
 Some students also write diploma exams in Math, Biology, Chemistry and Physics.
-These exams are worth 30% of the student’s final grade.
+These exams are worth 30% of the student's final grade.
 The other 70% comes from work evaluated by the teacher.
 Students writing diploma exams or provincial achievement tests must write them at the time established by Alberta Education on the date specified.
-In emergency situations, students who are unable to write a diploma examination will review their options with the school administration.
-If the busses are not running due to an emergency situation, which includes inclement weather, students and their parents are encouraged to act in the interest of their safety first.
-Students who arrive at school during these conditions will write their diploma examination as long as they are no more than one hour late and they will be allowed the full time allotted for the examination.
-If for any reason a student wishes to rewrite a Grade 12 diploma exam he/she may do so by paying a fee and making an application to write the exam(s).
+Students who cannot write a diploma examination will review their options with the school administration in emergencies.
+If the busses are not running due to an emergency, which includes inclement weather, students and their parents are encouraged to act in the interest of their safety first.
+Students who arrive at school during these conditions will write their diploma examination as long as they are no more than one hour late and will be allowed the full time allotted for the examination.
+If, for any reason, a student wishes to rewrite a Grade 12 diploma exam, they may do so by paying a fee and making an application to write the exam(s).
 These application forms are available from the school.
-The approximate deadline for applying is early November for the January diplomas and mid-April for the June diplomas.
+The approximate application deadline is early November for the January and mid-April for the June diplomas.

-Final exams are mandatory and failure to write may jeopardize a student’s final mark.
+Final exams are mandatory, and failure to write may jeopardize a student's final mark.
 Early vacation plans, not knowing when the exam was scheduled, sleeping in or minor illnesses are not legitimate excuses for missing an exam.
-In cases of extreme illness or other serious unavoidable emergencies, a parent or guardian must contact the principal BEFORE the time the exam is written and the appropriate documentation must be obtained.
-In special circumstances, a parent or guardian may submit a letter, at least one month prior to the start of exams, to request an alternative date for in-school exams only.
+In extreme illness or other unavoidable severe emergencies, a parent or guardian must contact the principal BEFORE the exam is written, and the appropriate documentation must be obtained.
+In exceptional circumstances, a parent or guardian may submit a letter, at least one month before the start of exams, to request an alternative date for in-school exams only.
 Diploma exams cannot be rescheduled.
-Students who do not write a final exam will receive a grade of “0” for the exam.
+Students who do not write a final exam will receive a grade of "0" for the exam.
 All students must remain in the examination room for one hour.
-Students arriving late will be admitted during the first hour of an exam, but they will NOT be given any extra time to complete the exam.
+Students arriving late will be admitted during the first hour of an exam, but they will NOT be given extra time to complete it.

 Incomplete CTS Credits

-Students are expected to complete a minimum of 5 CTS modules in a full block of time.
-Students who do not successfully complete 5 modules will have an incomplete (INC) recorded on their transcripts if they meet Alberta Education Regulations regarding access to instructional time.
-Once a student has failed to earn the expected number of credits in a course they may not be granted permission to pursue the same course at the next level (ie. Building Construction 10 to Building Construction 20/30).
+Students are expected to complete a minimum of 5 CTS modules in a whole block of time.
+Students who do not complete 5 modules will have an incomplete (INC) recorded on their transcripts if they meet Alberta Education Regulations regarding access to instructional time.
+Once a student has failed to earn the expected number of credits in a course, they may not be granted permission to pursue the same course at the next level (i.e. Building Construction 10 to Building Construction 20/30).

 Course Challenge Policy

-Students must apply in writing to the principal in order to challenge a course.
-The application must state the targeted course and include a recommendation from a teacher or other qualified individual who can verify the student’s potential to be successful in the challenge.
+Students must apply in writing to the principal to challenge a course.
+The application must state the targeted course and include a recommendation from a teacher or other qualified individual who can verify the student's potential to be successful in the challenge.
 Students can challenge a course in two ways.
-They can earn credit for the course by successfully writing a comprehensive exam at a predetermined scheduled time (normally during the January/June final exam period) or they can demonstrate acceptable knowledge, skills and attitudes in the course being challenged.
+They can earn credit for the course by successfully writing a comprehensive exam at a predetermined time (generally during the January/June final exam period), or they can demonstrate acceptable knowledge, skills and attitudes in the course being challenged.
 Any specific course may be challenged only once.
 Final results are automatically recorded and submitted to Alberta Education.

 Students must see an administrator BEFORE they drop a course.
 To encourage perseverance and to comply with Alberta Learning Regulations, students who withdraw from a course after midterm will have a failing grade recorded on their transcripts.